DONSA/AlfredGoogleTranslateWorkflow/README.md

 ## Settings

-Show all available options and and their values:
+Show all available options and their values:
 ```
 gtset show
 ```